Tpetey28/Automating-Data-Integration/README.md

 This project was created as a final project for the Advanced Data Management course I took at WGU.
 For the assignment, I was given access to a sample database hosted on a postgreSQL server.
 I was tasked with going through the tables in the database, and coming up with a real-world business report that could be created from the data sets.

-The business report I created has the goal of optimizing inventory management, guiding marketing decisions, and ultimately increasing sales.It will do this by giving stakeholders a look into the frequency that each film is being rented.
+The business report I created has the goal of optimizing inventory management, guiding marketing decisions, and ultimately increasing sales.
+It will do this by giving stakeholders a look into the frequency that each film is being rented.
 This report will enable the business to make informed decisions when it comes to replacing non-performing inventory.
 It will also help our marketing teams to decide which highly popular films to include in promotional campaigns to generate more sales.

 To create the business report, I first created two empty tables to house data from the database.
 I then set up an extraction of data from 4 different tables (using inner-join statements) to populate the first "detailed" table.